AlexxNica/flanders/README.md

 # Flanders

-A sip-capture server written in Golang.
+A sip-capture server written in Go.

 ## Inspiration